call518/sonar4ceph/README.md

 #### CEPH-REST-API (TCP:5000)

-* In the first test, a simple PHP "shell_exec ()" was used to query using the "ceph {options} -f json" method, but as the send data increased and became more frequent , Slow and heavy system load.
+* In the first test, a simple PHP "shell_exec()" was used to query using the "ceph {options} -f json" method, but as the send data increased and became more frequent, Slow and heavy system load.
-  * Inevitably, information that can not be acquired by some ceph-rest-api is collected using "shell_exec ()".
+  * Inevitably, information that can not be acquired by some ceph-rest-api is collected using "shell_exec()".
-* To minimize the load, execute "ceph-rest-api" with ceph administration (ceph.admin) authority (TCP: 5000) and request / receive necessary information.
+* To minimize the load, execute "ceph-rest-api" with ceph administration(ceph.admin) authority(TCP: 5000) and request/receive necessary information.
   * The authority is also changed to an account with no admin or read-only privileges.
-* shell_exec () is excluded, and ceph-rest-api is the only alternative.
+* "shell_exec()" is excluded, and ceph-rest-api is the only alternative.

 ## Tutorial

-* It is expected that CentOS7 (x86_64) will be based on the platform, and there will be no big difference in the other platforms.
+* It is expected that CentOS7(x86_64) will be based on the platform, and there will be no big difference in the other platforms.

 #### Apache(HTTPd)